Slackadays/Clipboard/README.md

 # Clipboard
-The cut/copy and paste system for the command line is here.
-Now you can copy and paste files wherever you want, all from the comfort of the terminal.
-What a work saver!
+Cut, copy, and paste files wherever you want, all from the comfort of your terminal.

 Clipboard...
 - is tiny.
 Clipboard rings in at mere tens of kilobytes for most platforms.